Here's how the publisher describes my book:

 is my second novel.
 It is a story about Luck, a Serbian dissident, who becomes enchanted with Rafael, a New York dancer, trapped in Belgrade during the NATO bombings.
 The two risk their lives to escape near the Kosovo border where they rescue a stranded American soldier.
 They become entangled in a hostage crisis and are flown to New York for media interviews.
 Only the soldier knows the whole truth about the hostages and struggles to reconcile it with her patriotism.
 Fighting off the world press while holed up in a midtown hotel, Luck and Rafael help the soldier discover something even deeper than her courage—a new and surprising humanity.

 How the book began

 I grew up in a leftist family in California, was a young organizer and protester against the Vietnam War.
 By 1999 my former activism appeared more mirage than memory, and I stumbled upon an article titled, “The Milosevic Generation.”
 Perhaps the indifference of many young Serbians to the genocide committed in their name reminded me of my own avoidance of moral choices concerning the U.S. involvement in Iraq, and I put the article away as fodder for my second novel.

 In time I cursed myself for choosing the Balkans as a place to write about!
 Yet I did become irrevocably pulled in, and was grateful to come across books such as Jasmina Tesanovic's THE DIARY OF A POLITICAL IDIOT and Matthew Collin's RADIO GUERRILLAS.
-They brought me onto the streets of Belgrade, lit my imagination, and inspired me to continue to dig deeper.
-Once again I was researching and envisioning the clash of disparate peoples and cultures, and once again I was in the grips of a many year project.
+Once again I was researching the clash of disparate peoples and cultures, and once again I was in the grips of a multi-year project.